artiomle/lonhand-new/README.md

 Important note
 ```
-In this version no port scan is implemented, therefore a config file needed to be added on same dir of the executable
+In this version does not support port scan is implemented, therefore a config file needed to be added on same dir of the executable

 File name should be "db.xml"